matoy/AzureReservedInstanceUsageCheck/README.md

 Zip Release URL:
 For testing, you can leave it like it.
-For more serious use, I would advise you host your own release so that you wouldn't be subject to release changes done in this repository.
+For more serious use, I would advise you host your own zip file so that you wouldn't be subject to release changes done in this repository.

 Max Concurrent Jobs:
-An API call to Azure will have to be made for each reservation order.
+An API call to Azure will be made for each reservation order.
 If you have many reservation orders, you might get an http timeout when calling the function from your monitoring system.
 This value allows to make <value> calls to Azure API in parallel.
 With the default value, it will take around 40 seconds for ~100 reservations.

 Signature:
-When this function will be called by your monitoring system, you likely would forget about it.
+When this function will be called by your monitoring system, you likely might forget about it.
-The signature output will act a reminder since you'll get in the result to your monitoring system.
+The signature output will act a reminder since you'll get it in the results to your monitoring system.

 When deployment is done, you can get your Azure function's URL in the output variables.
-Trigger manually and in your favorite browser look and eventually at the logs in the function.
+Trigger manually in your favorite browser and eventually look at the logs in the function.
 It might need a couple of minutes before it works because the function has to install Az module the first time
 </br>
 </br>